- > Use Emoji, send bubble animations & handwritten messages

 There are a number of other animations to choose from.
 Swipe left to see Send with Confetti, Love, Lasers, Fireworks, Shooting Stars, and Celebration.

-Conceal images or text in an invisible message
+Send an invisible message

 Got a secret?
 You can send an invisible message that your friend will only see if they tap on the message.